 Snorkeling Where the Serene Meets the Marine

-When it comes to snorkeling in San Diego, La Jolla Cove gets all the glory — and for very good reason, given that it’s part of a Marine Protected Area that teems with sea life.
+When it comes to snorkeling in San Diego, La Jolla Cove gets all the glory — and for very good reason, given that it's part of a Marine Protected Area that teems with sea life.
 But for a less intensively visited snorkeling find, check out Mission Point, a mini-peninsula tucked into the bay side of southern Mission Beach, just north of the Mission Bay entrance channel.
-Its protected waters and mix of sandy and rocky shoreline make for a vibrant marine ecosystem, and snorkelers report seeing moray eels, octopus, abalone and much more.
-And for an extra Hidden Gem adventure, consider taking one regular’s suggestion and snorkeling here at night!
+Its protected waters and mix of sandy and rocky shoreline make for a vibrant marine ecosystem, and snorkelers report seeing purple sea urchins, moray eels, octopus, abalone and much more.
+And for an extra Hidden Gem adventure, consider taking one regular's suggestion and snorkeling here at night!

 Explore More Sunny 7 Experiences